Research Grants and Sponsored Awards

 Research Grants and Sponsored Awards provides services for studies conducted by Presbyterian Healthcare Services investigators:

-- Review of effort reporting by research staff certifying to federal granting agencies that the effort required as a condition of the award has actually been completed and set up of charge to research project accounts
+Review of effort reporting by research staff certifying to federal granting agencies that the effort required as a condition of the award has actually been completed and set up of charge to research project account

 Research Grant Compliance

 Research grant compliance is highly regulated - laws and regulations governing grant accounting, effort reporting, and clinical research billing are complex and continuously evolving.

 Grant Accounting and Effort Reporting

 Research grants and sponsored awards often include funding for time and effort related to performing the research project.
 Awards that are directly or indirectly funded by a governmental entity often require time and effort to be tracked, recorded, and certified.
 Non-governmental agreements can also include language requiring time tracking.
 Time sheets are provided to facilitate effort reporting when required by the sponsored awards.
 Assistance is provided to ensure that all costs charged to governmental awards are allowable and incurred within required timeframes.